Typewriter legacy / ugly layout requirements¶

 I challenge you to take a good looking book and measure the margins.
 Are they all exactly one inch?

 One should use the “Times New Roman” font in 12pt size.
-It is a Microsoft font, but that is the least problem.
+It is a Microsoft font, but that is the smallest problem.
 This font has been designed for the “Times” newspaper.
 In a newspaper one has really narrow columns.
 You want a very narrow font such that you can fit a couple words on a line.
 The number of characters per column is still small, so one can actually read it.

 For a book or report, this is not the best font.
 It is too narrow if you use A4/letter paper and the narrow margins as mentioned.
 This results in a lot of words on a single line.